MetallEast/OpenComputers-chat/README.md

 <h3>Client<br /></h3>

 The client computer must have at least one wireless card.<br />
-After logging the client receives primary level port from the server. (chat port) "/exit" used to exit from chat.
+After logging the client receives primary level port from the server. (chat port)<br />
+"/exit" used to exit from chat.<br />